Adventures with The Little Nell - Snowcat Academy

 Aspen, United States of America

-Situated at the bottom of Aspen mountain, next to the Silver Queen gondola
+The Little Nell is situated at the bottom of Aspen mountain, next to the Silver Queen gondola

 When to go